top of page

 High School Research Projects

-Woodcock Nature Center is looking for local high school students who want to do research projects on our property!
-This is an excellent opportunity for students looking to gain valuable college resume builders, and develop scientific skills!
-Do not pass it up if you’re interested in majoring in the field of science!
+We are looking for local high school students who want to do research projects on our property!
+This is an excellent opportunity for students interested in environmental science to gain experience collecting data out in the field and developing scientific skills.

 This is a FREE OPPORTUNITY for anyone in grades 9-12